• THE METAVERSE: All Around Us

 I feel this movie is currently the best example of what a Web3 world will look like, minus the stacked mobile homes and repayment centers (hopefully).
 The ability to jump from world to world is a current challenge that needs to be solved, known as interoperability.
 Still, this movie suggests what could be achieved with modern VR headsets and equipment to fully immerse yourself in a digital world.

-FREE GUY (2021) Explains impact of gaming as part of the Metaverse.
+FREE GUY (2021) describes impact of gaming as part of the Metaverse.

 Throughout the entire movie you can see elements that are common to most games, including avatars, in-game purchases, etc. While some don't see games as Web3, millions of individuals are "in them" on a daily basis.
 Players develop friendships, altered personalities, and engage in commerce on a number of levels.
 Games have laid the foundation for all types of industries.